pdc-marketing-it/xdata-leads-api-docs/README.md

-# pdc Leads API
+# Honda Leads

 ## Purpose of this document

-This document defines the request protocol and data structure for `SalesLeads` that **XCar** sends to **pdc Marketing & Information Technology AG** for processing.
+This document defines the request protocol and data structure for `SalesLeads` that **Honda** sends to **pdc Marketing & Information Technology AG** for processing.

-> THE SCHEMA PRESENTED IN THIS DOCUMENT IS NOT FINAL AND WILL BE REDUCED OR EXPANDED ACCORDING TO THE REQUIREMENTS OF XCAR SUISSE SA.
+> THE SCHEMA PRESENTED IN THIS DOCUMENT IS NOT FINAL AND WILL BE REDUCED OR EXPANDED ACCORDING TO THE REQUIREMENTS OF HONDA SUISSE SA.

 ## Document history